navapbc/template-infra/README.md

 If the update fails the simplest option may be to re-run the installation script above and manually review the changes.

+**Remember:** Make sure to read the release notes in case there are breaking changes you need to address.

+### Renamed applications

 If you renamed your application from `infra/app` to something else like `infra/foo`, then first rename your app back to `infra/app` before applying the updates e.g.

 ```bash